EMIR & LEI Information

 • Fund Administrator accounts

-You can apply for the LEI via the system of our service partner Interactive Brokers (IB) or via a third-party provider.
+You can apply for a Legal Entity Identifier (LEI) either through our service partner Interactive Brokers (IB) or via an external LEI issuing organisation.

-Without a LEI, LYNX can no longer execute reportable securities transactions for its corporate clients.
+Without a Legal Entity Identifier (LEI), LYNX will no longer be able to execute securities transactions that are subject to reporting requirements on behalf of its corporate clients.

 You can find more information on EMIR Reporting on the following page: EMIR Reporting.